selasitusah/TinyStories/README.md

 # TinyStories
-Generating short stories with a Generative Pre-trained Transformer(GPT)
+A Large Language Model for generating short stories with a Transformer network architecture